 State-run Orphanage

-The Minnesota State Public School for Dependent and Neglected Children was created by the effort of the 1885 State Legislature, Governor Lucius Hubbard and Reverend Hastings Hart.
-Before this facility was created, orphaned, dependent, abused, and neglected children were placed in country-poor farms with adult derelicts, petty criminals, alcoholics, and the mentally ill.
-This school was created to be a haven where these children could be saved and transformed into productive members of society.
+Minnesota State Public School for Dependent and Neglected Children was created by a law passed by the 1885 State Legislature, under the guidance of Governor Lucius Hubbard and Reverend Hastings Hart.
+Before this facility was built, orphaned, dependent, abused, and neglected children were placed in country poor farms with adult derelicts, petty criminals, alcoholics, and mentally ill.
+The State School was created to be a haven where these children could be "saved" and transformed into productive members of society.

-The cottage plan was created as an alternative to the linear plan.
-The cottage plan was to afford the children a family-like group and atmosphere.
-There were 16 cottages on the grounds that housed up to 500 children at any time.
-Children were constantly being placed out and new and unfamiliar children being placed in.
-These were orphaned, dependent, neglected and abused Minnesota children who had been made Wards of the State by the probate courts.
-The State School was to be a temporary home, preparing the orphans for adoption or placement in new, "good homes."
-While the intent was to keep the children only for a few months, some stayed on for years and became institutionalized.
+The Cottage Plan was a new concept.
+It was designed to afford the children a family-like group atmosphere.
+There were 16 cottages on the grounds that housed up to 500 children at any time in the 1930s and early 40s.
+Children were constantly being placed out and new, unfamiliar children being placed in.
+These children had been made wards of the state by the probate courts.
+The State School was meant to be a temporary home, preparing the children for adoption or placement in new, "good homes."
+While the intent was to keep the children for only a few months, some stayed on for years and became institutionalized.